NovationScripts/GetEthTop/README.md

 Players can also earn additional rewards in the form of liquid tokens in another contract for completing levels.

+To maintain optimal liquidity and ensure the stability of the reward system, earnings from the game contract are directed to the token contract address.
+This ensures that the amount of rewards is commensurate with and does not exceed the total earnings of the game contract, thereby providing a balanced and sustainable economic mechanism.

 **Game Objective:**

 The main goal of the game is to complete all levels, maximizing earnings and potentially achieving millionaire status (~$).